lucidrains/muse-maskgit-pytorch/README.md

 vae.load('/path/to/vae.pt') # you will want to load the exponentially moving averaged VAE

-# then you plug the VqGan VAE into your MaskGit as so
+# then you plug the vae and transformer into your MaskGit as so

 # (1) create your transformer / attention network